Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Focused reflection matrix

 UMI can provide a solution to this fundamental issue.
 The focusing quality can be assessed locally in the ultrasound speckle by projecting the reflection matrix in a focused basis~\cite{lambert_reflection_2020}.
 In the time domain, this operation can be performed by decoupling the input and output focal spots in the beamforming process~\cite{lambert_ultrasound_2022a}:

 At each echo time $t$, the focused reflection matrix $\mathbf{R}_{xx}(t,c_0)$ contains the response $R(x_\textrm{out},x_\textrm{in},t,c_0)$ between virtual transducers at $\rin=(x_\textrm{in},t)$ and $\rout=(x_\textrm{out},t)$ (Fig.~\ref{fig_rpsf}A) whose axial positions corresponds to the depth $z_t$ of the isochronous volume and thus dictated by the time-of-flight $t$.
 The diagonal elements of each matrix $\mathbf{R}_{xx}(t,c_0)$ considered at the ballistic time $t=2z_0/c_0$ directly correspond to the confocal image that we previously introduced.
-However, $\mathbf{R}_{xx}(t,c_0)$ contains much more information than the confocal image: The spreading of energy over its off-diagonal elements is an indicator of the focusing quality in speckle by probing the cross-talk between distinct virtual transducers~ \cite{lambert_reflection_2020,lambert_ultrasound_2022}.
+However, $\mathbf{R}_{xx}(t,c_0)$ contains much more information than the confocal image: The spreading of energy over its off-diagonal elements is an indicator of the focusing quality in speckle by probing the cross-talk between distinct virtual transducers~ \cite{lambert_reflection_2020,lambert_ultrasound_2022a}. \corr{In contrast with the other papers of the series~\cite{Giraudat2025,Giraudat2025b}, we are here not interested in the problem of reverberations.
+Instead, we want to evaluate the focusing process of the ballistic component with respect to the wave velocity model.
+This is why we restrict our study of the focused reflection matrix to the ballistic time and to virtual transducers placed at the same depth.}